tylerowen/Barista-Resume/README.md

 ### Objective

-Friendly and detail-oriented barista with a decade of front-of-house experience in the food industry.
-I’ve worked almost every role in a café and know that a little empathy goes a long way—helping guests feel welcome and making work better for my team.
-Coffee and food aren’t just part of my job—I genuinely enjoy learning about them and sharing that passion with everyone.
+Engaging bartender with over a decade behind the bar.
+Who likes understanding why a drink works, not just how to make it — and making guests feel like regulars from the first pour.
+Steady under pressure, genuinely into the craft, easy to work with.

 ---

 ### Professional Experience

+**Captain Quackenbush's Bakery and Coffee House** | Bartender - Austin, Texas *(Apr 2025 - June 2026)*
+- Made alcoholic drinks to order during regular evening hours as well as during events held at the location
+- Was responsible for A/V set-up for certain events, like setting up the projector, turning on the sound board and power in the  correct order, and setting up mic stands as well as working the sound booth
+- Performed my duties with the health code in mind and cleaned the equipment and building as per expectations
+- Recorded the happenings of my shift to my manager every night, as well as the revenue, and sent it over Slack
+- Performed regular bartender duties by keeping tabs on how much each customer drank and cutting them off if necessary
+- Responsible for getting the public out of the building promptly at the end of the night

-**Outlier AI** | Writing Evaluator Tier 3 - Remote *(Jun 2024 - present)*
+**Outlier AI** | Writing Evaluator Tier 3 - Remote *(Jun 2024 - Dec 2024)*
 - Worked in multiple project to train various companies' AI-Language model through writing prompts, rating responses according to a rubric, and rewriting responses according to errors
 - Used Discourse to stay up-to-date on technical issues, tasking availability, upcoming training webinars, and communicated with QM's and fellow taskers
 - Read feedback on tasks and corrected errors in workflow